Varian Medical Systems (VAR) Q3 2017 Results - Earnings Call Transcript

 We launched Halcyon with CE approval, which enabled us to immediately sell in Europe and other key markets.
 Early interest is high and, during the quarter, we booked several orders from countries where we have approval, including Australia, Belgium, India, Morocco, Romania, Russia, Turkey and the United Kingdom.

-Just before the close of the third quarter, we received 510(k) approval to market and sell Halcyon in United States, resulting in several orders in the quarter.
+Just before the close of the third quarter, we received 510(k) approval to market and sell Halcyon in the United States, resulting in several orders in the quarter.
 Regulatory approvals for China and Japan should follow within the next year.
 Halcyon is one of the largest new product introductions in our history.
 Early interest has been strong, and we'll start providing more color on the pacing and impact of the roll-out when we report our fourth quarter results.

 Also on the new product front, later this year we expect first patient treatments with our HyperArc module for high-definition brain radiosurgery.
 This upgrade provides ultra-precise doses that cannot be matched by any other system on the market and has the potential to make a meaningful difference in the fight against cancer.